 A few common essential oils and their uses

-Lavender is a calming oil that helps with panic attacks, calms the nervous system, and is used on minor burns to soothe skin.
+Lavender is a calming oil that is said to help with panic attacks and to calm the nervous system.
+It is used on minor burns to soothe skin.
 It is commonly sprayed on pillows or linens, or applied to the neck, chest or temples to help wind down before sleeping.

 Peppermint wakens the senses and can increase the oxygen level in the blood just by being inhaled.
-“One drop of peppermint oil is equivalent to 28 cups of herbal tea,” Mooneyham says.
+"One drop of peppermint oil is equivalent to 28 cups of herbal tea," Mooneyham says.
 It helps with focus, and when combined with rosemary, which helps with memory and retention, makes a winning work day combination.
-Peppermint also can calm a troubled tummy and bring down fever.
+Peppermint also is used to calm a troubled tummy and to try to bring down fever.

 Lemon is used as an alternative treatment to remove corns and warts.
-It’s a powerful bactericide and treats minor cuts and wounds as well, can brighten dull skin, helps with immunity and is used in antibacterial cleansers.
+It's a bactericide and is sometimes used to treat minor cuts and wounds as well.
+It is said to brighten dull skin, help with immunity and is used in antibacterial cleansers.

 Frankincense, used in biblical times, is the king of all oils.
-This oil will aid other oils to work at deeper levels to provide more healing.
-Frankincense has been studied for its ability to kill cancer cells, helps combat skin inflammation and rashes, and brings about focus and clarity.
+This oil is used to aid other oils to work at deeper levels to provide more healing.
+Frankincense has been studied for its ability to kill cancer cells.
+Some use it to combat skin inflammation and rashes, and others say it brings about focus and clarity.

 Most of these oils have multiple benefits in a single oil, though their potency is a hard concept for many people to grasp.
 The National Association for Holistic Aromatherapy has a wealth of information and a large database.

 "I think of essential oils like food," Cervone says.
 "You don't just eat once, and never again; it's an ongoing process to get good nutrition and support your body's needs.
 Same with essential oils — you can literally use them to support your body's health and well-being from the moment you wake up in the morning to the moment your head hits the pillow."